-Macron urges Putin to respect free speech and democracy ahead of talks
+Macron urges Putin to respect free speech, democracy at pre-G7 talks

 "We called this summer for freedom of protest, freedom of speech, freedom of opinion and the freedom to run in elections, which should be fully respected in Russia like for any member of the Council of Europe," he said.
 "Because I believe in a European Russia."

-Putin retorted that he did not want a situation like the Gilets Jaunes protests in Russia and said those who are guilty of breaking protest laws should be held responsible.
+Putin retorted that he did not want a situation like the Gilets Jaunes protests his own country and said those who are guilty of breaking protest laws should be held responsible.

-Macron also said he hoped to discuss the crises in "of course" Ukraine, as well as Syria and Lybia because "Russia has an essential role in these situations".
+Macron said he hoped to discuss the crises in "of course" Ukraine, as well as Syria and Libya because "Russia has an essential role in these situations".

 The French leader said he hoped talks with Putin would lead to a leaders' summit on the crisis in Ukraine over the coming weeks.